aleen42/css/codrops/pseudoClass/before/before.md

 ## ::before [**Back**](./../pseudoClass.md)

+- `::before` is a generated content element that represents a styleable abstract first child of the respective element.
 - The content inserted using `::before` is inserted before other content inside the element and is displayed inline by default.
 The value of the content is specified using the [`content`]() property.

 #### Case : add a quote before a block quote